oliverdev75/minigames/README.md

 ## Usage

 All games give instructions about the type of information that you have to enter in the prompts.
-And shows warnings if you are doing anything that is not the right way, but don't worry, you just have to give the correct answer...
+And shows warnings if you are doing anything and is not the right way, but don't worry, you just have to give the correct answer...
 Of course, is a game!